Last Updated: February 1, 2022

 Employment Applications

 We may permit you to submit applications for employment through a third party.
 Such third party’s website may be linked on the website.
 We strongly advise you to review the Privacy Policy of every site you visit.
 We have no control over and assume no responsibility for the content, privacy policies or practices of any such third-party sites or services.
-The third party employment application processor may provide us with the information you provide to that third party in any such employment application.
+The third-party employment application processor may provide us with the information you provide to that third party in any such employment application.

 How Long We Retain Your Data

-We will retain your Personal Data only for so long as is necessary for the purposes set forth in this Privacy Policy.
+We will retain your Personal Data only for so long as is necessary for the purposes set forth in this Privacy Statement.
 We will retain and use your Personal Data to the extent necessary to comply with our legal obligations, resolve disputes, and enforce our legal agreements and policies.
 We will also retain Usage Data for internal analysis purposes.

 Security of Your Personal Data

-The security of Your Personal Data is important to us, but unfortunately no method of Transmission over the internet, or method of electronic storage is 100% secure.
+The security of Your Personal Data is important to us, but unfortunately no method of transmission over the internet, or method of electronic storage is 100% secure.
 Accordingly, and despite our efforts, we cannot guarantee or warrant the security of any information you transmit to us, or to or from our online products or services.

 Examples: A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, driver’s license number, passport number, or other similar identifiers.